MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-02-Upgrade-tables-to-unity-catalog.md

 ---
 lab:
   title: Upgrade Tables to Unity Catalog
-  description: In this exercise, you'll learn how to upgrade existing tables from the Hive metastore to Unity Catalog.
-You'll use SQL commands and the Azure Databricks user interface to analyze existing data structures, apply migration techniques, evaluate transformation options, and upgrade metadata without moving data.
+  description: You learn how to upgrade tables from Hive metastore to Unity Catalog using different migration strategies based on your data storage requirements.
+You practice deep cloning Delta tables, using CTAS for universal table migration, and applying transformations during the upgrade process to restructure data.
+You also explore how to upgrade external tables without moving data using the SYNC command and the Catalog Explorer UI.
   duration: 30 minutes
   level: 300
   islab: true
   primarytopics:
-    - Azure
     - Azure Databricks
+    - Azure Portal
 ---

 # Upgrade Tables to Unity Catalog